 : States that when two species compete, the species less suited to compete for resources will either adapt, move from the area, or die out.

-: Study of how living organisms interact with each other and with their environment.
+: The study of how living organisms interact with each other and with their environment.

-: Change in the characteristics of organisms over time; the change in species over time.
+: The change in the characteristics of organisms over time; the change in species over time.

 : Relationship between organisms of the same species that strive for limited resources.